How to Choose a Cyber Career Path

 More Considerations for Your Ideal Career

 When choosing a cyber career path, are you interested in the public or private sector?
 Some people have a great desire to be a public servant, whereas others are attracted to the perceived faster pace and agility of a corporate or consultant position.
-The situation you choose should match your values and desires best.
+The situation you choose should match you’re values and desires best.

 Do you already have IT or security experience, and certifications?
 Even if you haven’t worked in cybersecurity, you probably have skills you can bring to a security career.
 IT networking and programming skills, for example, lend themselves well to security positions.
-If you have relevant experience, think about which aspects of your experience appeal to you most and move in that direction.
+If you have relevant experience, think about which aspects of you’re experience appeal to you most and move in that direction.

-What is your target salary or salary range?
+What is you’re target salary or salary range?
 Security salaries and benefits packages vary quite a bit, and they climb appreciably for senior-level positions.
 The interactive Cybersecurity Career Pathway tool on the Cyber Seek website is handy for checking current average salaries for common security job roles.

-Finally, spend some time identifying your short-term cyber career goals (say, six months to three years) and longer-term goals (three to eight years).
+Finally, spend some time identifying you’re short-term cyber career goals (say, six months to three years) and longer-term goals (three to eight years).
 What do you need to do to meet those goals, or just to get started?

 Let Mission Critical Institute Help Guide You

 Fast-tracking to advanced cyber positions often requires a graduate education and one or more certifications.
 By signing up for an Mission Critical Institute-sponsored cyber graduate program, you can become job-ready with a graduate education in under a year, and earn a certification and credits toward an MBA or MSIS along the way.